 - Available to Erasmus Students: No

-The Placement offers a learning experience where students are placed in a workplace setting where they complete either a specific and practical task for that organisation or undertake a number of projects.
+The Placement offers a learning experience where students integrate into a work-based environment and complete either a specific and practical task for that organisation or undertake a number of projects.
 The course is designed to consolidate critical analytical skills and to develop reflective learning and communication skills.
 A key element of the course is the integration of placement-based learning and classroom-based disciplinary and inter-disciplinary perspectives.

 Placement: 8 weeks

 Plus a number of workshops before and after the placement

 Students should have completed 300 credits on the BSc Environmental Science and Sustainability degree programme.

 Dissertation DUMF3007P, DUMF3023P

 Initial report 15%.

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses